Latency/AsyncTask/README.md

  <img src="http://www.ii.uni.wroc.pl/~wzychla/images/mvc.png" alt="A wiki image of MVC">
 </p>

+The view is a user interface element (typically a window) that presents the data to the user and allows the user to change the data.
+It is a typical situation to have several views active at the same time (for example in the Multiple-Document Interface).

+The controller is a connection point between the model and views: views register in the controller and reports changes in the model to them.

 The data model is a set of data structures that lay the base for the businnes logic of an application.
 In typical object-oriented application, the data model is built of client-side classes and collections.
 The data model typically is somehow stored into a Database Management System, however how the data is exactly stored is not a concern of [MVC].

-The view is a user interface element (typically a window) that presents the data to the user and allows the user to change the data.
-It is a typical situation to have several views active at the same time (for example in the Multiple-Document Interface).

-The controller is a connection point between the model and views: views register in the controller and reports changes in the model to them.
+In fact, other than speed in it's performance, models stored within the DBMS is not as efficient as an ORM based one.
+There are many references for this and it only makes sense.
+Injection efforts and security risks are not of a concern as old myths die hard dictate.
+Dynamic and parametric polymorphic efforts show that RT constructs perform with much better flexibility and tightly coupled integration within a projects design.
+Future efforts for extension and modification can be reduced and even eliminated when used in conjunction with a reflective based programming language.

+So you have to ask yourself, why would we use deprecated features such as stored procedures to construct a data model integrating in all the business logic which is much more difficult to do and maintain when we have options to construct efforts much more dynamic, flexible, easier to maintain, and understand?
+There are alternatives to this which are far superior and used within an ORM sub-system.
+If your next question to this is, "Do I need to use stored procedures to achieve the same result?", the answer is NO and I can guarantee a better overall design in the process.

+Forget about the data model and focus on replacing this with an adapter.
+Model–view–adapter [MVA] or mediating-controller [MVC] is a software architectural pattern and multitier architecture.
+The model–view–adapter solves this rather differently from the model–view–controller by arranging model, adapter or mediating controller and view linearly without any connections whatsoever directly between model and view.
+What do you call something that has connections directly related?
+Dependancies!
+If a dependancy breaks down, so does the rest of the system.
+Think about it!
+In an alternative scenario, you can use [DI] to replace additional constraints that may be binded as well.
+This is where aspect oriented programming ([AOP]) will reduce the amount of boilerplate code which in effect also reduces the maintence efforts and cost along with the project size and complexity.

+This is what many companies fail to understand and I have been passed over several times by hiring managers because they don't even have a clue or simpily don't want to look bad knowing that you could take their job and would never admit to feeling intimidated.
+Companies want what they want, use what they have currently in place to sustain their development efforts, and not have to re-train their staff to use more efficient designs.
+Do you really want to work for a company who is complacent in their way of doing things anyway?
+Is it cost effective for the company to use efforts that are behind the curve?
+Eventually there comes a time where continous integration and patching dictate a rewrite or redesign.
+Why prolong efforts when eventually it will need to be done?
+Get with the times ... for real!!!
+Their support staff may be using efforts that work but are not as efficient as alternative methodologies being proposed here.

 ---